jacqueslatour/Shutdown-IPv4/Shutdown-IPv4.md

 IPv4 is over 30 years old!

+Dual-stack is the way to go for a while, but eventually the depletion of IPv4 addresses will cause IPv6 only infrastructure and services to segment the Internet, those on IPv6 only and those IPv4 only.
+If the majority of the growth on the Internet will be IPv6, we'll be left with small and isolated IPv4 networks.
+It's time to look at those networks now and see what can be done today to ensure they are part of the IPv6 infrastructure.
+Certainly the commercial entities will not support expensive IPv4 support too long if there are only a few isolated IPv4 only subnets.

+Dual stack is an interim solution to a real problem, dual-stack has a cost, it's expensive to operate and doubles the security exposure.
+Dual-stack is temporary.

+The dates specified are suggestion only and need to be agreed on, they are to provoke a reaction, to think about the impacts of shutting down IPv4, to think of the global actions we need to take in order to have an IPv6 only Internet.

 There are many reasons to do this, but the most obvious one is that progress on any task without a specific deadline tends to proceed at a slower pace than one with a deadline.
 In this case, the lack of a deadline has lead o a 20+ year procrastination in deployment